NewsLocal News

 “It’s running staff more ragged in response to the need,” said Executive Director Nathan Woodmansee, who is also the organization’s only full-time employee.

-Woodmansee says he has heard endless complaints about hacked cards.
-One woman had to leave the grocery store check out with a cart of food behind.
+Woodmansee said he heard endless complaints about hacked cards.
+One woman had to leave a cart of food behind at the grocery store checkout.

 “They told us they had no choice but to leave everything and come here,” he said.

-DHS Special Agent in Charge Michael Adams says this skimming scam has been a problem since 2022 but ramped up in October.
+DHS Special Agent in Charge Michael Adams told 2 News this skimming scam has been a problem since 2022 but ramped up in October.

 “Perpetrators are part of an international crime ring traveling the country, placing these skimmers on various gas stations and grocery stores,” he said.

 The skimmers collect data for criminals to create a clone card with the stolen money on it.
-Recently, investigators recovered several of the devices in Tulsa, Oklahoma City, Enid and Blanchard.
+Recently, investigators recovered several devices in Tulsa, Oklahoma City, Enid, and Blanchard.

 “We are continuously using tools like facial recognition and running down leads,” said Adams.
 “It’s a constant battle as this group moves from one state to the next.”